Vector processor: Supercomputers

 Other examples followed.
 Control Data Corporation tried to re-enter the high-end market again with its ETA-10 machine, but it sold poorly and they took that as an opportunity to leave the supercomputing field entirely.
-In the early and mid-1980s Japanese companies Fujitsu, Hitachi and Nippon Electric Corporation (NEC) introduced register-based vector machines similar to the Cray-1, typically being slightly faster and much smaller: the Fujitsu VP series culminated in the VP2600 holding the world record fastest supercomputer in 1990-1991.
+In the early and mid-1980s Japanese companies Fujitsu, Hitachi and NEC introduced register-based vector machines similar to the Cray-1, typically being slightly faster and much smaller: the Fujitsu VP series culminated in the VP2600 holding the world record fastest supercomputer in 1990-1991.
 Oregon-based Floating Point Systems (FPS) built add-on array processors for minicomputers, later building their own minisupercomputers.

 Throughout, Cray continued to be the performance leader, continually beating the competition with a series of machines that led to the Cray-2, Cray X-MP and Cray Y-MP.
 Since then, the supercomputer market has focused much more on massively parallel processing rather than better implementations of vector processors.
 However, recognising the benefits of vector processing, IBM developed Virtual Vector Architecture for use in supercomputers coupling several scalar processors to act as a vector processor.
 IBM also implemented Cray-style Vector processing in the IBM 3090 with an optional vector facility.

 Although vector supercomputers resembling the Cray-1 are less popular these days, NEC has continued to make this type of computer up to the present day with their SX series of computers.
 Most recently, the SX-Aurora TSUBASA places the processor and either 24 or 48 gigabytes of memory on an HBM 2 module within a card that physically resembles a graphics coprocessor, but instead of serving as a co-processor, it is the main computer with the PC-compatible computer into which it is plugged serving support functions.

 GPU

 Modern graphics processing units (GPUs) include an array of shader pipelines which may be driven by compute kernels, and being usually SIMT are frequently miscategorised as vector processors, the two being very similar categorisation of SIMD in Flynn's 1972 SIMD taxonomy.
-GPUs use a strategy for hiding memory latencies as they run into an extreme form of the Memory wall.
+GPUs use a strategy for hiding memory latencies as they run into an extreme form of the memory wall.
 As shown in Flynn's 1972 paper the key distinguishing factor of SIMT-based GPUs is that it has a single instruction decoder-broadcaster but that the cores receiving and executing that same instruction are otherwise reasonably normal: their own ALUs, their own register files, their own Load/Store units and their own independent L1 data caches.
 Thus although all cores simultaneously execute the exact same instruction in lock-step with each other they do so with completely different data from completely different memory locations.
 This is significantly more complex and involved than "Packed SIMD", which is strictly limited to execution of parallel pipelined arithmetic operations only.
 Although the exact internal details of today's commercial GPUs are proprietary secrets, the MIAOW team was able to piece together anecdotal information sufficient to implement a subset of the AMDGPU architecture.